-Filling Background with Colors
+- Filling Background with Solid Colors

-Filling Background with a Solid Color
+Filling Background with Solid Colors

 By default, scenes and elements are filled with a solid color.
 Specifically, Saola Animate makes scenes completely white, whereas DIVs or shapes are in blue.
 Meanwhile, text elements are made transparent, but you can always change their background to a color.